March Brown

 Midday Ambush

 The March Brown hatch typically occurs during the warmest part of the day in early spring — between 11am and 2pm.
-Position yourself on a productive run or riffle and watch for duns appearing and fish starting to take them.
-In cold weather the hatch may be brief; be ready and in position before it begins.
+Position yourself on a productive run or riffle and watch for duns appearing.

 Fly patterns